makerdao/pymaker/README.md

 ## Rationale

-The _Dai Stablecoin System_ relies on auctions for collateral liquidation and incentivisation of MKR holders.
-However, despite occasional interest, there has been little public development of off chain auction agents.

-The aim of this project is to develop a framework for bidding on the auctions and market and allow new trading strategies to be easily implemented.
-It will also be easy to simulate this aspect of the system and potentially search for dynamical instabilities in usage.
+The _SAI Stablecoin System_, as well as the _DAI Stablecoin System_ in the future, both rely on external agents, often called keepers, to automate certain operations around the Ethereum blockchain.

 ## Scope

-_Maker.py_ covers two areas:
+_Maker.py_ covers three areas:
-1. Provides a set of Python APIs to enable easy interaction with _Dai Stablecoin System_ smart contracts.
+1. Provides a set of Python APIs to enable easy interaction with _SAI Stablecoin System_ smart contracts and some other smart contracts surrounding it.
+2. Provides some examples showing how to use these APIs.
-2. Provides a basic set of necessary keepers needed to keep liquidity of the system.
+3. Provides a basic set of keepers using these APIs aiming to keep liquidity of the system.

-## Python APIs for Maker contracts
+## Python APIs for Maker smart contracts

-### AuctionManager and SplittingAuctionManager

-TODO

-### DSToken

-TODO

-### DSValue

-TODO

-### ERC20Token

-TODO

-### Tub

-TODO

-## Keepers

-The keepers being part of this project are the most basic implementation, necessary to keep the Dai Stablecoin System liquid in its initial phase.
-Having said that, they were designed with extensibility in mind, so keeper designers can build their own more sophisticated logic on top of them.
+The current version provides APIs for `Tub`, `Lpc`, `ERC20Token`, `DSValue` and in addition also for `SimpleMarket` (OasisDEX/OTC).

+You can find the full documentation here: **TODO**.
+The documentation covers also examples and sample keepers provided.

+There is also a working API around `AuctionManager` and `SplittingAuctionManager`, but they will be used in _DAI Stablecoin System_, not in _SAI Stablecoin System_.

 ### Installation
 ```